 What is Competency Mapping?

-Competency Mapping is a process that identifies key competencies for an organization and/or a job and incorporating those competencies throughout various processes (i.e. job evaluation, training, recruitment) within organization.
-Job evaluations, trainings and recruitment are areas that Competency Mapping can be applied.
+Competency Mapping is a process that identifies key competencies for an organization and/or a job and incorporating those competencies throughout various processes (i.e., job evaluation, training, recruitment) within the organization.
+Job evaluations, training and recruitment are areas which Competency Mapping can be applied.
 Ask our corporate development experts.
-Competency describes the work related skills and behavior needed to effectively perform in a role.
+Competency describes the work-related skills and behavior needed to effectively perform in a role.
 While core competencies are required for all role profiles or types, specific competencies are required for some role profiles.
-For example, core competencies can be soft skills or behaviors such as honesty, integrity while specific competencies can include problem-solving skills, commercial awareness, and drive and determination.
-A Sales Manager has duties such as manage sales office, supervise and motivate staff, prepare quotations and develop sales projections.
-For these duties, our Sales Manager will need commercial awareness skills, problem-solving and drive and determination.
+For example, core competencies can be soft skills or behaviors such as honesty and integrity while specific competencies can include problem-solving skills, commercial awareness, and drive and determination.
+A Sales Manager has duties such as managing the sales office, supervising and motivating staff, preparing quotations, and developing sales projections.
+For these duties, our Sales Manager will need commercial awareness skills, problem-solving, and drive and determination.

 How do I Conduct Competency Mapping?

 Interview your best team members to ascertain how they achieve the levels of excellence.
 Learn from them what knowledge, skills, and behaviors they need to perform in their various capacities.
 By learning and documenting the necessary skills, knowledge, and behavior of your top performers, one can begin creating a list of the relevant core competencies needed for the particular job titles.
 Remember the core competencies of a sales manager will be different from the core competencies of your production manager.